melike-akkaya/PROQUEST/README.md

+# Omniscient Retrieval and Inference for Ontological Navigation
-# Application Setup and Run Instructions
+## Application Setup and Run Instructions

 Follow these steps to set up and run the application on **Windows** and **macOS** systems.

-## Table of Contents
+### Table of Contents

 1. [Prerequisites](#prerequisites)
 2. [Requirements](#requirements)